|

 Rick, Science, Scientific American, Sinra, Scuba Diving, Smithsonian, Sport Fishing,

-Stern, and Wildlife Conservation.
+Stern, Terra Mater, and Wildlife Conservation.
 His imagery has been featured

 clients as diverse as Alaska Airlines, The BBC, Discovery Channel Books, Stern,